-While 25 SEER unit may seem like it should be twice as efficient as a SEER of 14, the truth is that bigger units don’t always necessarily deliver high energy savings.
+While 25 SEER units may seem like they should be twice as efficient as a SEER of 14, the truth is that bigger units don’t always necessarily deliver high energy savings.
 Your home’s Thermal Rating will ultimately determine an adequate SEER rating for your new system.

 Your Home’s Thermal Rating

 You can have the biggest, most impressive 25 SEER air conditioning unit around and still experience inadequate cooling and extremely high monthly energy costs if your home isn’t properly insulated and protected from leaks.
 The ability of your home to maintain a cool interior while keeping the outside heat at bay is known as its thermal rating.
 Your home’s overall thermal rating depends on a wide range of factors that determine how well it’s able to keep your cool air inside when your unit is running.
 The most important ones include:

 - Sealing and insulation on your home’s ductwork

 - Overall roof condition

 - The efficiency of doors and windows throughout the house

 Each of these elements works in different ways to ensure the hot air stays outside, while the cool air being circulated indoors stays that way for your enjoyment.
 Ensuring efficiency in these areas has a direct impact on how well any A/C unit is going to work, regardless of the SEER.